I would love to know what you thought was Kate's best look of the Australian leg of the Royal Tour. Cast your vote below!

 Following the service, William and Catherine signed the First Fleet Bible, brought to Australia by the First Fleet Chaplain in 1788.
 They also signed the 1788 First Fleet Book of Common Prayer.

-Over the past century, it has been signed by several members of the Royal Family, including the Queen in 1954 and William’s parents, the then Prince and Princess of Wales, in 1983.
+Over the past century, it has been signed by several members of the Royal Family, including the Queen in 1954 and William’s parents, the Prince and Princess of Wales in 1983.

 As she did in 2012, Kate paired the broderie anglaise dress with her Stuart Weitzman 'Minx' tan wedges.

-Kate wore her Kiki McDonough Citrine Drop earrings.
+Kate wore her beloved Kiki McDonough Citrine Drop earrings.